 Use the controls in this area to configure handling of the script output.

 Use the controls in this area to create and manage a list of parameters to be passed to the script.

 In this tab, configure additional options that are not commonly required in run configurations.

 In this text box, specify optional VM arguments to be passed to the VM where the XSLT script is executed.
-These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click the button and and type the text in the VM Arguments dialog box, that opens.|
+These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click to expand the textbox and type the text there.

 In this text box, specify the working directory to use.
-Type the path manually or click the Browse button and select the desired folder in the Working Directory dialog box, that opens.
+Type the path manually or click Browse and select the desired folder in the Working Directory dialog box, that opens.

 If no folder is specified in text box, the working directory will be the one where the XSLT script file is located.